Saumyasaxenaaaa/itsm-dashboard/README.md

 - Mock data management
 - Preparation for backend integration

-## 🤝 Contributing

-This is a learning project.
-Feel free to:
-- Add new features
-- Improve existing components
-- Enhance the UI/UX
-- Implement backend integration
-- Add tests

-## 📄 License

-This project is created for educational purposes.

-## 👥 Team Members

 [Add your team members here if this is a group project]